teknologist/open-whispr/LOCAL_WHISPER_SETUP.md

 The new detector also scans the Windows `py` launcher plus the usual install folders, so manual code edits are no longer required.

 ### Model Storage Location
-Models are downloaded to `~/.cache/whisper/` by default.
+Models are downloaded to `~/.cache/huggingface/hub/` by default (standard HuggingFace cache location).
-You can change this by modifying the bridge script.
+This is shared with other HuggingFace models you may have downloaded.

 ### Timeout Settings
 Current timeout is 30 seconds.
 To change: